-Individuals in F-2 status are not eligible to pursue post-secondary education and are not eligible to engage in any type of employment.
+F-2's are not, however, eligible to engage in any type of employment.
 If there is any question about whether or not a particular endeavor qualifies as employment, students should consult with the ISO.
 If there is any remuneration for services, this would almost certainly constitute unlawful employment.
 Unlawful employment can also be unpaid work.

 The F-2 status of spouses and children depends upon the student's F-1 status.
 If the student fails to maintain F-1 status, the F-2 spouse and children lose their status as well.
 F-2 spouses and children must also ensure that they maintain a valid passport, valid Form I-20 and valid Form I-94.